mileweb/docs-content-cdn/docs/portal/cnames/editing-cname.md

 2. Click the CNAME you want to edit
    <br><U>OR </u></br>
    Click the **Actions** drop-down list for the CNAME you want to edit, and then select **Edit**.<br>
-3. At the top right of the page, click the **Edit** button.
+3. At the top right of the form, click the **Edit** button.

 <p align=center><img src="/docs/resources/images/Edit CNAME - Edit Button.png" alt="edit cname button" width="900"></p>

+The CNAME form that appears allows you to create, edit, and delete client zone rules as well as change advanced settings.
+For more information, refere to the appropriate topic below.

+##Creating Client Zone Rules

-4. At the right side of the page, click the <strong>Create Client Zone Rule</strong> button.
+1. At the right side of the  Client Zone Rules form, click the <strong>Create Client Zone Rule</strong> button.

 <p align=center><img src="/docs/resources/images/Create Client Region Rule Button.png" alt="create client region rule button" width="900"></p>

-5. Complete all the fields, and then click the **Create Client Zone Rule** button.
+2. Complete all the fields, and then click the **Create Client Zone Rule** button.

 **Note**: If you do not create a client zone rule, or if you leave the **Client Region** field empty, a rule covering ALL regions is created automatically.